 Tired of Receiving Unwanted Credit Card Offers?

 Have you received unwanted offers in the mail stating that you have been “preapproved” for credit or insurance?
-Ever wonder how those companies get your name?
+Ever wonder how those companies get your name or how to stop them from contacting you?

 Unfortunately, federal law allows national credit bureaus to sell so-called “prescreened lists” to creditors and insurance companies, who then use the information to make unsolicited offers to consumers.
 The solicitation often uses just enough personal information to make the consumer believe that the sender knows something about the consumer’s credit rating and ability to repay a loan.
 But such solicitations are made without regard to any real assessment of whether the consumer can afford the “new” loan or whether the loan’s terms are favorable.